NVIDIA-RTX/RTXNTC/docs/integration/BlockCompression.md

 ## BC7 Acceleration

 BC6 and BC7 are different from all other BC formats because they support multiple encoding modes and partitioning schemes in each block.
-LibNTC implements an acceleration scheme for BC7 that relies on analyzing the texture during NTC compression and storing some hints for transcoding into BCn later.
+LibNTC implements an acceleration scheme for BC7 that relies on analyzing the texture during NTC compression and storing additional data for quick transcoding into BC7 later.
+The additional data is just the optimal mode and partition indices for each block in the BC7 texture, encoded at 9 bits per block, stored in a buffer, and compressed with GDeflate for optimal disk space utilization.

 The ahead-of-time analysis process consists of the following steps:

-1. Run a "slow" compression pass that produces the acceleration data, by calling `IContext::MakeBlockCompressionComputePass(...)` with `writeAccelerationData = true`.
-This version of the compression pass needs an extra output buffer of at least `ntc::BlockCompressionAccelerationBufferSize` bytes.
+1. Run a "slow" compression pass by calling `IContext::MakeBlockCompressionComputePass(...)` and executing that compute pass.
-2. Read the contents of the acceleration buffer after executing the compression pass and pass them to `ITextureMetadata::SetBlockCompressionAccelerationData(...)`.
+2. Read the contents of the encoded texture and pass them to `ITextureMetadata::MakeAndStoreBC7ModeBuffer(...)`.
-3. Subsequent calls to `MakeBlockCompressionComputePass` with the `texture` parameter specified can use the previously defined acceleration data and will be faster or slower, depending on the `quality` parameter.
-4. Search through the `quality` parameter space to determine the optimal setting for the texture, depending on a desired PSNR value or processing time.
-The quality generally increases with higher `quality` values, so a binary search algorithm can be used.
-5. Store the desired `quality` value in the texture metadata using the `ITextureMetadata::SetBlockCompressionQuality(...)` method.
-Both the acceleration data and the quality value will be stored in the NTC file when the texture set is serialized.
+3. Repeat for all relevant mip levels of all BC7 textures in the texture set.
+4. Save the NTC file.

-BC7 acceleration is implemented in the NTC command-line tool and is available through the `--optimizeBC` action.
-The quality loss can be controlled with the `--bcPsnrThreshold <decibels>` parameter.
+BC7 optimization is implemented in the NTC command-line tool and is available through the `--optimizeBC` action.
+Note that this optimization pass can be ran on already compressed NTC files, and that it requires both CUDA and a graphics API to work (`--dx12` or `--vk`).

+In order to use the BC7 acceleration data (the mode buffer) at transcoding time, first, it needs to be loaded from the NTC file.
+If the NTC file is loaded into a complete `ITextureSet` object, the data is read and decompressed automatically and is available through `ITextureMetadata::GetBC7ModeBuffer(...)`.
+Otherwise, if just an `ITextureSetMetadata` object is available, the application is responsible for reading the data from disk and optionally decompressing it.
+There are several API functions for that:

+- `ITextureMetadata::GetBC7ModeBufferFootprint(int mipLevel)` returns the description of the mode buffer and how it is stored in the file.
+The data in the file can be either uncompressed, in which case you just need to read it into a GPU buffer, or compressed with GDeflate, in which case it needs to be decompressed before use.
+- `IContext::DecompressBuffer(...)` performs decompression on the CPU.
+- `IContext::DecompressGDeflateOnVulkanGPU(...)` performs decompression on the GPU using the `VK_NV_memory_decompression` extension.

+For information about GDeflate decompression, please refer to the decompression section of the [Inference on Load guide](InferenceOnLoad.md#decompressing-the-gdeflate-compressed-latent-data).

+Once the uncompressed mode buffer is available in the GPU memory, it can be used in the BC7 encoding pass by setting the relevant members of `MakeBlockCompressionComputePassParameters`: `modeBufferSource`, `modeBufferByteOffset` etc. The results of BC7 encoding of a texture without a mode buffer and with a mode buffer derived from the same texture should match exactly, whereas the performance difference should be approximately 20-30x.
+Note that the `BCTest` app, included with the NTC SDK, performs validation of these claims when used with `--format bc7 --accelerated`.

 ## Image Comparison